cowsecurity/BurpQL/README.md

 - Integrate BurpSuite Enterprise into your Python projects for streamlined security testing
 - This Library makes it easier to integrate Burpsuite enterprise in a CI/CD Server.

+- Project Development slightly delayed, will finish this soon